Shazzien/Phase-1-Project/README.md

 - Aircrats with Reciprocating engine type recorded the highest number of incidents hence not recommended.
 - People who travelled for the purpose of personal reasons were most affected by fatal injuries.
 - Most models of Cessna aircraft experienced substantial damage which is very risky.
+- Aircraft accidents have been increasing over the years.
 ## Recommendations and Conclusion.
 - Boeing and Mcdonnell Douglas aircrafts registered the highest number of uninjured people, hence safe to travel with a and would recommend to purchase.
 - Turbo jet is best recommended for engines in airplanes as it was less involved in accidents.
 - It is recommended to avoid using flight routes through United States since the region had many incidents.
+- Cessna aircraft models are not the best to travel with sice they caused many accidents and fatalities as well.